freeletics/khonshu/navigator/README.md

 }

 val shareDestination: NavDestination = ActivityDestination<ShareRoute>(
-    // basic intent that is extended with the extras above intent = Intent(Intent.ACTION_CHOOSER)
+    // basic intent that is extended with the Intent above intent = Intent(Intent.ACTION_CHOOSER)
 )